 It is common for patients to remain convinced they are surrounded by biting bugs living in their ceilings, walls, furniture, clothes, carpet, etc., even after the issue has been fully resolved.
 It is a quite common condition which can only be confirmed by a doctor or mental health practitioner.

 In extreme cases delusory parasitosis leads to depression and anger.
 Skin lesions may be present and are self-inflicted by repetitive scratching.

-If no insects are visible and you feel you are being bitten, you should consult your GP or dermatologist to establish the cause of your skin condition, e.g. allergies.
+If no insects are visible, nothing gets caught in the insect monitoring traps, and you feel you are being bitten, then you should consult your GP or dermatologist to establish the cause of your skin condition, e.g. allergies.

 A professional pest controller will never treat a house or office unless an insect has been identified.
 Spraying insecticide randomly could not only aggravate the problem, but it is also illegal as pesticides can only be used according to their label instructions (i.e. against SPECIFIC pests).